13.2 Hot and Cold Applications: The Role of the HCA

 Guidelines for Cold and Heat Applications

 Any client receiving a heat or cold application should be frequently checked for any signs of problems related to their use.
 Inspect the skin beneath the application frequently, according to the care plan.
 It is advisable to check the skin every 5 minutes for the first two checks, and at least every 15 minutes after that (Sorrentino et al., 2013)).
-Because not every client may report having any discomfort, you should be particularly aware of signs such as restlessness, agitation, or other changes in behaviour and when performing cold and heat applications, HCAs must follow these guidelines (Acello & Hegner, 2021; Sorrentino, et al., 2019):
+Because not every client may report having any discomfort, you should be particularly aware of signs such as restlessness, agitation, or other changes in behaviour.
+When performing cold and heat applications, HCAs must follow these guidelines (Acello & Hegner, 2021; Sorrentino, et al., 2019):

-• Make sure the application is the temperature authorized in the client’s care plan
+• Make sure the application is the temperature authorized in the client’s care plan.

 Before you undertake the application of hot or cold therapies, it is your responsibility to make sure of the following (Sorrentino et al., 2013) :

-• Your employer’s policies allow you to perform the procedure
+• Your employer’s policies allow you to perform the procedure.

-• The procedure is in your job description
+• The procedure is in your job description.

-• You have the necessary training (Delegation of Task)
+• You have the necessary training.

-• You are familiar with the equipment
+• You are familiar with the equipment.

-• You have reviewed the procedure with the RN
+• You have reviewed the procedure with the RN.

-• An RN is available to answer questions and to supervise you
+• An RN is available to answer questions and to supervise you.

-• Do not apply hot applications above 41.1°C (106°F) because tissue damage can occur.
-Only a nurse can apply a very hot application
+• Follow employer policies for safe temperature ranges.
+Do not apply hot applications above 41.1°C because tissue damage can occur.
+Only a nurse can apply a very hot application.

-• Know the precise site of the application
+• Know the precise site of the application.

 • Cover dry heat or cold applications with cloth before applying them.
 Use a flannel or terrycloth cover, towel, or pillowcase, according to your employer policy.

-• Do not leave clients at risk unattended
+• Do not leave clients at risk unattended.

 • Observe the client’s skin, at least every 5 minutes, for signs of complications

-• Observe for changes in the client’s behaviour, which may indicate the client is in pain
+• Observe for changes in the client’s behaviour, which may indicate the client is in pain.

-• Remind the client not to change the temperature of the application
+• Remind the client not to change the temperature of the application.

 • Ask your supervisor how long to leave the application in place.
 Carefully watch the time.
 Heat and cold are applied for no longer than 15-minute periods.

-• If it is safe to leave, place the call bell within the client’s reach, or remain within easy hearing distance
+• If it is safe to leave, place the call bell within the client’s reach, or remain within easy hearing distance.

 Critical Reflection: